ubccr/xdmod-supremm/docs/supremm-upgrade.md

 the list of jobs in  the drilldown could include jobs that are not categorized as inefficient.

-After the XDMoD upgrade procedure has completed the followgin command should be run:
+After the XDMoD upgrade procedure has completed the following command should be run:
 ```bash
 /usr/share/xdmod/tools/etl/etl_overseer.php --last-modified-start-date 2000-01-01 -p jobefficiency.aggregation -p jobefficiency.joblist